mrothfuss/coreboot-D16/README.md

 ### Status

-Missing Features: integrated/dedicated GPU support
+Missing Features: bootsplash support with dedicated graphics

 Consistency: the boot process is reliable (160+ boots with no hangs/issues)